AuReMe/mpwt/README.rst

 If you used the output argument, there is two potential outputs depending on the use of the option --md/dat_extraction:

-1. without this option, you will have a complete PGDB folder inside your results, for example:
+- without --md/dat_extraction, you will have a complete PGDB folder inside your results, for example:

 .. code-block:: text